SEE THE PICS: Truck driver recounts night he woke to flames

 "I ran out, unhooked the trailer and pulled the truck forward while my wife and neighbours got garden hoses and I grabbed a fire extinguisher."

-The semi trailer parked on Ibis Blvd at Eli Waters was carrying 34 large bales of cane mulch weighing more than a tonne in total.
+The semi trailer parked on Ibis Blvd at Eli Waters was carrying 34 large bales of cane mulch weighing more than 24 tonnes in total.

 Mr Karlish was supposed to be on the road with the load by 2am to deliver it to Jacobs Well by 7am.